 Stephen Westra, a Dutch composer and writer

 on music, lives in Utrecht, The Netherlands.
-He was born in 1967 at
+He was born at

 Voorburg, near The Hague, and lived in Leiden, Basel and Freiburg (Germany).